wxt-dev/wxt/docs/guide/essentials/config/runtime.md

 This has several advantages:

-- Define what environment variables are use at runtime in a single file
+- Define all expected environment variables in a single file
-- Convert strings to nicer types, like booleans or arrays
+- Convert strings to other types, like booleans or arrays
 - Provide default values if an environment variable is not provided